Motor shot noise explains active fluctuations in a single cilium: Introduction

-{N_\text{cilium}} Motile cilia are slender cell appendages, presumably present already in the last eukaryotic common ancestor~\cite{Mitchell2017}, whose regular bending waves propel ciliated microorganisms in a liquid or pump fluids in multicellular organisms ~\cite{Gray1928, Sleigh1962}.
-The conserved cytoskeletal core of cilia, the \textit{axoneme}, contains regularly spaced molecular dynein motors attached to an elastic scaffold of parallel doublet microtubules.
+The conserved cytoskeletal core of cilia, the \textit{axoneme}, contains molecular dynein motors distributed along its length.
+These motors are regularly spaced on an elastic scaffold of parallel doublet microtubules.
 In a cilium of typical length $L=10\,\micron$, the number of dynein motor heads equals $\Ncilium \approx 1.7\cdot 10^4$~\cite{Sharma2024}.
-Activity of these molecular motors elastically deforms the axoneme; conversely, geometric deformations of the axoneme are thought to control motor activity ~\cite{Lindemann2004,Brokaw2009,Camalet2000,Riedel2007,Oriola2017,Geyer2022,Cass2023}.
+Activity of these molecular motors slides neighboring doublet microtubules and thus elastically deforms the axoneme; conversely, geometric deformations of the axoneme are thought to control motor activity ~\cite{Lindemann2004,Brokaw2009,Camalet2000,Riedel2007,Oriola2017,Geyer2022,Cass2023}.
 A dynamic instability of this feedback loop results in regular oscillations~\cite{Camalet2000}.
 Which deformation controls the motors is debated for 30 years ~\cite{Lindemann2004, Brokaw2009, Camalet2000, Riedel2007, Geyer2022, Cass2023, Sartori2016, Oriola2017, Bayly2016, Chakrabarti2019, Anello2025}.
 Virtually all previous models of axonemal beating ignored stochasticity in motor activity.
-In contrast, experiments characterized noisy cilia oscillations with quality factors $Q \approx 10-100$ ~\cite{Polin2009, Goldstein2009, Ma2014, Wan2014, Maggi2023, Sharma2024}; of note, measurements on reactivated axonemes with $Q\approx 70$~\cite{Sharma2024} are independent of cell state, hence single out motor noise.
-Cilia noise affects biological function, e.g., directional persistence of ciliated microswimmers, and synchronization between cilia~\cite{Polin2009,Goldstein2009,Goldstein2011,Maggi2023,Ma2014,Wan2014,Solovev2022}.
-This prompts stochastic models of cilia beating that bridge between generic models of coupled noisy oscillators~\cite{Costantini2024, Gupta2025, Aranson2002}, and non-spatial models of stochastic motor dynamics with single motion degree of freedom~\cite{Placais2009, Guerin2011, Ma2014}, to gain insights into motor coordination from fluctuations.
+In contrast, experiments characterized noisy cilia oscillations with quality factors $Q \approx 10-100$ ~\cite{Riedel2007, Polin2009, Goldstein2009, Ma2014, Wan2014, Maggi2023, Sharma2024}; of note, measurements on reactivated axonemes with $Q\approx 70$~\cite{Sharma2024} are independent of cell state, hence single out motor noise.
+Cilia noise affects biological function, e.g., directional persistence of ciliated microswimmers, and synchronization between cilia~\cite{Polin2009,Goldstein2009,Goldstein2011,Maggi2023,Ma2014,Wan2014,Chakrabarti2019,Solovev2022}.
+This prompts stochastic models of cilia beating.
+Such models can provide a bridge between non-spatial models of stochastic motor dynamics with single motion degree of freedom~\cite{Placais2009, Guerin2011, Ma2014}, and generic models of coupled noisy oscillators~\cite{Costantini2024, Gupta2026, Aranson2002}, and thus enable insights into motor coordination from fluctuations.